-EEC will now require Sex Offender Registry Information (SORI) checks and fingerprint-based national and state criminal history background checks -- in addition to the current Criminal Offender Record Information (CORI) and Department of Children and Families (DCF) checks.
-These new requirements will impact EEC’s licensed and funded programs such as family child care, small/large group and school-age child care programs, residential and placement programs, adoptive and foster parents and EEC-funded caregivers.
-SORI and fingerprint-based checks immediately apply to all new applications filed on or after September 1, 2013.
-All individuals licensed or employed prior to September 1, 2013 will be required to undergo SORI and fingerprint-based checks before September 1, 2016.
+EEC now requires Sex Offender Registry Information (SORI) checks and fingerprint-based national and state criminal history background checks.
+All individuals licensed or employed prior to September 1, 2013 were required to undergo SORI and fingerprint-based checks before September 1, 2016.

 In addition, beginning on January 27, 2017, EEC began using a unique identifier (EEC UID) to ensure that individuals cannot register for fingerprinting before receiving a Fingerprint Notification Letter.
 Fingerprint Notification Letters have been changed to include the individual’s EEC UID, which MorphoTrust will require during the fingerprint registration process.
 Licensees should reprint and provide current/prospective employees with a copy of their Fingerprint Notification Letter in order to properly register for fingerprinting with MorphoTrust IdentoGO.